How pricing works

 per pickup

-All prices assume 7:45 AM drop-off (1.40× surge).
-PM pickup is typically 7% lower because the surge is 1.30×.
-Numbers shown rounded to the dollar — the calculator below gives exact figures for your specific route.
+All prices assume 7:45 AM drop-off (1.40× surge) and include the 1.03× inclement-weather buffer.
+PM pickup is typically ~7% lower because the surge is 1.30×.
+Vehicle scales silently with route size — 1–3 students ride in a Sedan, 4–6 in a Minivan, 7–9 in a Van.
+Numbers shown rounded to the dollar.

 Try it on your route